 Academics blogging about academia isn’t rare.
 Rachel’s Explorations stands out for its consistent and concise focus on the pragmatics of research and writing.

 “Most people will readily agree that more revision would improve their writing.
 But despite this widespread recognition of the importance of revision, many writers simply do not make revision an essential part of their writing process.
 One reason for this resistance is that many writers believe their own first drafts to be uniquely flawed; in other words, they think the weakness of the first draft comes from their lack of writing skill rather than from the intrinsic weakness of any first draft.
 As a result, they have little faith in their ability to fix what ails their writing.
 I suggest a shift in perspective: rather than worrying that your writing requires an exceptional amount of revision, try thinking that all writing requires a great deal of revision.”

 Extract from Committing to Extensive Revision.
 See also:

 Gender theory, philosophy, rants, and index cards.
-Here are a few of my favourite things.

 From Team Aristotle FTW.
 See also:

 Given my non-existent computer science background, Jeremy’s blog is where I head to try and pick up some of the more fundamental concepts that underpin computation.
 Occasionally I understand what I’m reading.
 Those are the best times.

 “The glorious promise of Turing-completeness must be taken with a grain of salt.
 If we were to run within Life some wonderful computation that we might actually find useful as human beings, it would probably take longer than the life of the sun to complete.
 Indeed, we don’t actually care about computational speed or the prettiness of its output.
 Our true goal was the theoretical proof that this model is equivalent in power to a Turing machine.
 This has a number of profound implications (most of which have been voiced before by the Big Names of mathematics).